-Set your kid's creative spirit free with this artsy collage!
-Once he masters the art of cutting out paper hearts, he'll experiment with placing them in patterns, designs and configurations of his own choosing.
-This heartfelt craft makes a perfect gift or display for Valentine's Day.
+Heart art is a pretty way to decorate for Valentine's Day.
+Light your child's creative spirit ablaze with heart art!
+Once he masters the art of cutting out paper hearts, he'll experiment with placing them in patterns, designs, and configurations of his own choosing.
+This 'heartfelt' heart art makes a perfect gift or display for Valentine's Day.
+Make some heart art this February, using colorful construction paper, glue, and your imagination.

 What You Need: